WebOfTrust/keri/README.md

 >>
 >The IETF mission further states that the Internet isn't value-neutral, and neither is the IETF.
 The IETF wants the Internet to be useful for communities that share our commitment to openness and fairness.
 The IETF embraces technical concepts such as decentralized control, edge-user empowerment and sharing of resources, because those concepts resonate with the core values of the IETF community.
 These concepts have little to do with the technology that's possible, and much to do with the technology that we choose to create.

+We always believed that the end state for KERI standards would be through IETF but were willing to incubate them in advance of the formal IETF RFC standards track process.
+We believe that there is no longer any need for incubation.
+The last few months, indeed weeks have seen the keripy implementation reach beta status including support for fully functional verifiable credentials.
+We believe that this has sufficiently informed KERI to propose an IETF Internet-Draft submission and hence this project WebOfTrust with associated repositories for both code and IETF Internet-Drafts.

+## Policy
+The documents in this repo titled [LICENSE.md]() and

+## Meetings
+We pressed pause on regular KERI meetings over the summer.
+We are now ready to resume with bi-weekly meetings.
+The meetings will be at 10 a.m.
+Eastern Time (EDT or EST depending on the season.

+The first meeting